didiersmith/marys-maidens/temp.md

 "Everyone names them."

 "No way, Rose!
 You don't name them!
-Everyone knows that!
-ISO 36363!"
+Everyone knows that - ISO 36363!"

 The old nurse snarled and pushed herself out of her chair and onto her feet.
 "Damn you and your ISO 36363, Tyler!" she shouted, pointing across the desk at him.
 "We've all talked.
 If you don't give us all back our girls, we're going to unionize."